Pressure measurement: Instruments

+A pressure sensor, a resonant quartz crystal strain gauge with a Bourdon tube force collector, is the critical sensor of DART.
+DART detects tsunami waves from the bottom of the open ocean.
+It has a pressure resolution of approximately 1mm of water when measuring pressure at a depth of several kilometers.

 Hydrostatic

 Hydrostatic gauges (such as the mercury column manometer) compare pressure to the hydrostatic force per unit area at the base of a column of fluid.
 Hydrostatic gauge measurements are independent of the type of gas being measured, and can be designed to have a very linear calibration.
 They have poor dynamic response.

 Piston

 Piston-type gauges counterbalance the pressure of a fluid with a spring (for example tire-pressure gauges of comparatively low accuracy) or a solid weight, in which case it is known as a deadweight tester and may be used for calibration of other gauges.

 Liquid column (manometer)

 Liquid-column gauges consist of a column of liquid in a tube whose ends are exposed to different pressures.
 The column will rise or fall until its weight (a force applied due to gravity) is in equilibrium with the pressure differential between the two ends of the tube (a force applied due to fluid pressure).
 A very simple version is a U-shaped tube half-full of liquid, one side of which is connected to the region of interest while the reference pressure (which might be the atmospheric pressure or a vacuum) is applied to the other.
 The difference in liquid levels represents the applied pressure.
 The pressure exerted by a column of fluid of height h and density ρ is given by the hydrostatic pressure equation, P = hgρ.
 Therefore, the pressure difference between the applied pressure Pa and the reference pressure P0 in a U-tube manometer can be found by solving P_{a} − P_{0} = hgρ.
 In other words, the pressure on either end of the liquid (shown in blue in the figure) must be balanced (since the liquid is static), and so P_{a} = P_{0} + hgρ.

 In most liquid-column measurements, the result of the measurement is the height h, expressed typically in mm, cm, or inches.
 The h is also known as the pressure head.
 When expressed as a pressure head, pressure is specified in units of length and the measurement fluid must be specified.
 When accuracy is critical, the temperature of the measurement fluid must likewise be specified, because liquid density is a function of temperature.
 So, for example, pressure head might be written "742.2 mmHg" or "4.2 inH2O at 59 °F" for measurements taken with mercury or water as the manometric fluid respectively.
 The word "gauge" or "vacuum" may be added to such a measurement to distinguish between a pressure above or below the atmospheric pressure.
 Both mm of mercury and inches of water are common pressure heads, which can be converted to S.I. units of pressure using unit conversion and the above formulas.